kilin-math/kilin-math.github.io/_posts/2026-09-01-gtiit-workshop.markdown

 The main topics will be **combinatorics, sandpiles, tropical geometry, and elementary number theory**, with related subjects very welcome.
 We expect to have many talks and, equally importantly, plenty of time for informal discussions and working sessions.

-The workshop is deliberately informal.
-Many of the talks will be about **work in progress, unfinished projects, open questions, preliminary ideas, or introductory material**, rather than polished final results.
-The aim is to create an environment in which it is easy to develop ideas together.

 <details markdown="1">
 <summary><strong>Format and topics</strong></summary>